ilias-lp/canary-weather-etl/README.md

             # Check for and fix any duplicate column names
             column_names = combined_df.columns
             if len(column_names) != len(set(column_names)):
-                print("WARNING: Found duplicate column names in the combined dataframe!")
+                print("WARNING: Found duplicate column names in the combined dataframe")
                 # Find duplicates
                 from collections import Counter
                 duplicates = [item for item, count in Counter(column_names).items() if count > 1]